 10 minutesReading time

-in the Lingerie industry can use this report to gain a better understanding of their place in this digital landscape and how they measure up with competitors online.
+Brands within the Lingerie industry can use this report to gain a better understanding of their place in this digital landscape and how they measure up with competitors online.
 Analysing the best performing websites within the industry, the report looks at key metrics to rank these top sites against each other.

 Qualitative scores are given to each brand in areas such as link authority, SEO visibility, brand reach score and keyword opportunities, looking at data year-on-year.

 Can’t see your company name?
-Don’t worry, we’ll have your data stored safely, ready and waiting for you to come and claim it.
+Don’t worry; we’ll have your data stored safely, ready and waiting for you to come and claim it.
 To get a proper view of the entire sector, we collect data from the whole industry.
 However, we only feature the top brands to give an overall insight into the Lingerie sector.
-Get in touch if you want to the data that includes you.
+Get in touch if you want to see the data that includes you.

 While creating this report we’ve been able to have a thorough look at the market and do our own investigation alongside collating data to find out the success stories of this sector.
-We’ve scoured content, social media platforms and link profiles to discover who’s truly making their mark in this landscape.
+We’ve scoured content, social media platforms and link profiles to discover who are truly making their mark in this landscape.